bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 We can do this in either an Object Oriented way (using interfaces), or a Functional way (using passed-in functions).

-In either case, we have a piece of logic `fetchUserProfile` which will use Dependency Inversion to access data.

 #### Object Oriented Dependency Inversion

 ```golang